-Then, connect the budget plan to your schedule to ensure these two are aligned.
-Track the project budget against the cost baseline, to ensure no problems occur during project development.
+It’s important to connect the budget plan to your schedule to ensure they are aligned.
+Track the project budget against the cost baseline to ensure no problems occur during project development.

 Organize a meeting with project stakeholders

-During the meeting, make sure you explain how baselines are used to determine whether or not the project is on track.
+During the meeting, make sure to explain how baselines are used to determine whether or not the project is proceeding as planned.

-Also, this is the moment to address any stakeholder concerns and make any necessary changes they require.
+This is also the right moment to address any stakeholder concerns and make any necessary changes they require.

 Document and control the project baseline